wamackie/efficient-readme-generator/README.md

 This application uses the MIT license.

 ## Contributing:
-Feel free to contribute and make improvements.
+When contributing to this repository, please first discuss the change you wish to make via email.

 ## Tests:
 None

 ## Questions:
-Contact me regarding any questions you may have.<br>
+Feel free to contact regarding any questions you may have.<br>
 Github: https://github.com/wamackie<br>
 Email: wamackie8456@gmail.com